MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/sepa-payments.md

 ---
 title: SEPA Payments [BE]
-description: Single Euro Payments Area (SEPA) unifies payment methods in participating European countries and international payments as easy to process as domestic payments.
+description: Single Euro Payments Area (SEPA) unifies payment methods in participating European countries/regions and international payments as easy to process as domestic payments.
 author: SorenGP